GageHoweTamu/PWGen/README.md

 ## TODO

-Build and test for Firefox-based browsers; collaborators are welcome
+Build and test for Firefox-based browsers; add features; market to a general audience

 ## Story Time